-When purchasing a casket, it is best to search online to know the nearest funeral homes and casket providers.
+When purchasing a casket, searching online to know the nearest funeral homes and casket providers is best.
 Get the address and contact information of different providers.
 Stay away from casket manufacturers that do not include their addresses.

 Step 4: Visit Funeral home or Retail Showroom

-If you want to see the different types of casket, visit at least five retail showrooms or ask your funeral director to show their caskets.
-The funeral director is required by law to show you a general price list before showing you the actual casket.
+If you want to see the different types of caskets, visit at least five retail showrooms or ask your funeral director to show their caskets.
+The funeral director must show you a general price list before showing you the actual casket.
 It will help you stick to the selection within your budget.

-When you visit the funeral home or retail showroom, take a friend or family member with you.
-Having someone with you will make it easier to request access to more information.
+Take a friend or family member when you visit the funeral home or retail showroom.
+Having someone with you will make requesting access to more information easier.
 Your companion may also give a different view and will help you weigh the pros and cons of casket models and features.

 Step 5: Gather necessary information

-Talk with the casket provider to find out if there are any special instructions you need to provide when you make the purchase.
+Talk with the casket provider to find out if there are any special instructions you need to provide when purchasing.
 The funeral home should provide a price list before showing you any inventory.
-Ask if you will be required to shoulder the delivery fee and make sure there are no hidden costs.
+Ask if you will be required to shoulder the delivery fee and ensure there are no hidden costs.

 Under the funeral rule, the funeral home should not charge you a fee to accept a casket from an outside vendor.
 Check with the BBB, Better Business Bureau to see if the funeral home or casket provider has any complaints lodged against them.
-Also, search for reviews of the company to give you a better idea of the customer service they provide.
+Also, search for company reviews to give you a better idea of their customer service.

-If you are buying casket online, do some research on the online casket company.
-Ask if the type of casket you want available on the site.
+If you are buying a casket online, research the online casket company.
+Ask if the type of casket you want is available on the site.
 Ask if they ship to your state for free and if they have hidden costs.
 Can the company deliver overnight or even same day if needed?